pierrepo/autoclassweb/README.md

 See step-by-step instructions: <https://github.com/pierrepo/autoclassweb-app/>

-## Installation for use on web serveur
+## Installation for use on a web serveur

 See step-by-step instructions: <https://github.com/pierrepo/autoclassweb-server>